daniarherikurniawan/SPARK/README.md

 > You can modify the bandwidth by declaring the necessary value in the ns file.
 The detail tutorial about the syntax can be found at [https://wiki.emulab.net/wiki/Emulab/wiki/nscommands](https://wiki.emulab.net/wiki/Emulab/wiki/nscommands) If you need to modify the bandwidth on the fly, then you can use the menu in the Emulab project called ***Modify Traffic Shaping***.
 After entering the needed bandwidth value, you should check the **save** and then click the **execute** button.

 ## 3. Unstructured Notes for Debugging

+### Slow down the network card (NIC) of the link
+> Actually there are some other ways to do this as I mention in the section above.
+However the previous method seems less effective than this one.
+In this technique, we are using tevc.
+The detail about tevc and the delay syntax can be seen at [https://wiki.emulab.net/wiki/DelayImplementation](https://wiki.emulab.net/wiki/DelayImplementation), [https://wiki.emulab.net/wiki/Emulab/wiki/AdvancedExample](https://wiki.emulab.net/wiki/Emulab/wiki/AdvancedExample), and [https://www.emulab.net/tutorial/mobilewireless.php3](https://www.emulab.net/tutorial/mobilewireless.php3).
+These are the steps:

+- Establish a ssh connection to any node in the cluster
+- /usr/testbed/bin/tevc -e proj/exp ***SYNTAX***
+- the reboot should not be needed, but I got an advise to do so
+- Reboot can also be trigerred from the tevc
+- Finally, check the link's bandwidth using iperf whether it is modified as we want

 ### Check the bandwidth
 > We will use iperf tool to check the bandwidth, you can read the detail at : [iperf.fr](https://iperf.fr/).
 Here is the simple tutorial that suitable to our needs: [http://www.slashroot.in/iperf-how-test-network-speedperformancebandwidth](http://www.slashroot.in/iperf-how-test-network-speedperformancebandwidth).
 I wrapped it up in the following points: